Castau/Week39/README.md

 * [Sourcecode](https://github.com/Castau/Week39/tree/master/Thursday)
 * [Frontend at surge](http://camillastaunstrup.surge.sh/)
 * [Backend on droplet](https://camillastaunstrup.dk/Backend/api/person/)
-###### If there are no user on the surge-server, then go to [this url](https://camillastaunstrup.dk/Backend/api/person/data), an then reload the frontend, to make sure there's data in the backends database, for the frontend to fetch.
+###### If there are no users on the surge-server, then go to [this url](https://camillastaunstrup.dk/Backend/api/person/data), an then reload the frontend, to make sure there's data in the backends database, for the frontend to fetch.

 ##### Friday
 * [Sourcecode](https://github.com/Castau/Week39/tree/master/Friday)